nmcl/books/README.md

 # books
-Materials for various books that I've worked on/am working on.
+Materials for various books that I've worked on or am working on.

-Licences within specific subdirectories.
+Licences within specific subdirectories along with more details.